Girish4679/PyTorch-for-DeepLearning---Deeplearning.ai/README.md

-## 🌳 Assignment 3: Plants Dataset (PyTorch for Deep Learning)
+## PyTorch for Deep Learning (Deeplearning.ai Course)

-This repository holds my work for **Assignment 3** from the **PyTorch for Deep Learning** course by Deeplearning.ai.
+This repository holds my work for all assignments and labs from the **PyTorch for Deep Learning** course by Deeplearning.ai.
 I created this repository to maintain an organized and cleaner environment while progressing through the course.

 ---

-### 💾 Dataset Download
+### 💾 Dataset Download for **Assignment 3**

 You can download the dataset used in this assignment from the link below.